FaithArikan/ProjectOperator/Assets/MONITOR_SETUP_FIX.md

 **Checklist:**
 1. Check Console for `[WaveInputSimulator]` messages - are presets loading?
 2. Check Console for `[BrainMonitorTestSetup]` messages - did setup complete?
 3. Is the monitor powered on?
-(Look for CRT power-on effect)
 4. Is monitoring active?
 (Check status text on monitor)
 5. Are waveform GameObjects active in hierarchy?